Hot Dip Galvanizing

 Zinc Metal

-Zinc is the first element of the twelfth column of the period table.
+Zinc is the first element of the twelfth column of the periodic table.

-Zinc has a relatively low melting points for a metal.
+Zinc has a relatively low melting point for a metal.
 It is a fair electrical conductor.

-Zinc is fairly active and will dissolve in most acids and some alkalis.
-However is does not readily react with oxygen.
+Zinc is relatively active and will dissolve in most acids and some alkalis.
+However, it does not readily react with oxygen.

 Zinc Metal